Taste of MENUDO & Pozole Food Festival

 Los Angeles, California, USA

-It’s the host of many beautiful traditions held by our Latin Community.
+It’s the host of many beautiful traditions held by the Community.
 Also known as El Pueblo de Los Angeles is a traditional Mexican style plaza area with shops for handcrafted Mexican souvenirs.
 Olvera Street is the birthplace of the City of Los Angeles in 1781.

 Menudo is a traditional Mexican aromatic soup made of beef tripe, hominy and chili, and is stewed for hours with garlic and other spices it stimulates the senses, arms the insides, and clears the head.
 Is served in big open bowls brought to the table steaming and fiery.
 There are a number of variations on menudo, including blanco (white), verde (green), or rojo (red).
 Typical condiments added to menudo are dried oregano, epazote ground chile flakes, lime juice, fresh cilantro and chopped onion.